 Electric Works.
 Coming soon to the former GE campus on Broadway, Electric Works promises to be a West Central mecca for entrepreneurs.

 Elevate Ventures.
 Elevate Ventures provides investment capital and related services to high potential Indiana companies.

-Farnsworth Fund.
+Fortitude Fund (formerly Farnsworth Fund).
 If you are located within the 11 county Northeast Indiana region, join a community of emerging entrepreneurs and apply for a $1,000 no-strings-attached grant to grow your business.
 200 will be granted over 3 years.